Types of Degrees

 The President’s List is published at the end of each academic period (semester) and indicates those students who have earned a GPA of 4.00 while enrolled in at least fifteen semester hours of graded coursework for the academic period (semester).
 Post-Traditional Students qualify with 4.00 GPAs or higher while enrolled in at least twelve hours of graded coursework for the academic period (semester).
 The Dean’s List is published at the end of each academic period (semester) and indicates those students who have earned 3.50 GPAs or higher while enrolled in at least twelve semester hours of graded coursework for the academic period (semester).
 Post-Traditional Students qualify with 3.50 GPAs or higher while enrolled in at least nine hours of graded coursework for the academic period (semester).
 To qualify, the student may have no incomplete grades for the academic period at the time the President’s and Dean’s lists are compiled by the Registrar.

 Graduation with Academic Distinction.
-Students earning the following distinctions are recognized at the graduation ceremony.
+Baccalaureate degree students earning the following distinctions are recognized at the graduation ceremony.
 These awards are 1) GPAs of 3.50-cum laude; 2) GPAs of 3.70-magna cum laude; and 3) GPAs of 3.90-summa cum laude.
 The President’s Scholastic Achievement Award is earned for achieving a 4.0 overall GPA.
 Transfer students must complete a minimum of 62 semester hours at University of Mobile in order to qualify for honors consideration.
 Graduation honors will only be listed in the printed commencement program and called out at the ceremony for students who have completed all degree requirements.